All Episodes

 What happens?

-Good walk us through the week and what goes on this week so people can follow it if they want.
+Walk us through the week and what goes on this week so people can follow it if they want.

 We're about to go down and talk to the entire platform committee to start public debate after the subcommittees have met.

-Uh they'll meet again tomorrow if necessary.
+They'll meet again tomorrow if necessary.

-We'll have the rules committee uh on Wednesday.
+We'll have the rules committee on Wednesday.

-In between that we'll have the RNC meeting on Tuesday and Wednesday at the same time.
+In between that, we'll have the RNC meeting on Tuesday and Wednesday at the same time.

 So the actual Republican National Committee conducts summer business in our own rules committee and platform and resolution.